 Acceptance Test-Driven Development (ATDD)

-Acceptance test-driven development (ATDD) is similar.
-But ATDD starts with customer input on functionality.
+Acceptance test-driven development (ATDD) is similar to test-driven development.
+But acceptance test-driven development starts with customer input on functionality.
 This type of development begins by discussing how the product will be used.
 So, you write a user acceptance test (UAT).
 And then you write the code until it passes the test.

 Behavior-Driven Development (BDD)

-Behavior-driven development often stems from TDD and ATDD.
+Behavior-driven development (BDD) often stems from test-driven development and acceptance test-driven development.
 In behavior-driven development, the purpose of development needs to be tied to a business outcome.
-So, you’ll have a user story — but the user story needs to answer why (in business terms) this feature is being developed.
+So you’ll have a user story — but the user story needs to answer why, in business terms, this feature is being developed.
 And in BDD, tests are included in user stories as scenarios or specifications.

-Exploratory testing is a style of testing that lets testers follow their intuition — rather than a predefined path.
+Exploratory testing is a style of testing that lets testers follow their intuition, rather than a predefined path.
 It’s typically manual.
-You record what you’re doing and save it as a test.
-And you figure out what exactly it is that you’re testing as you go.
+Testers record what they’re doing and save it as a test.
+They then figure out what exactly it is that they’re testing as they go.

 Exploratory testing is typically used to find hidden risks within a product.
-These would be bugs that are missed in functional tests done in TDD.
+These would be bugs that are missed in functional tests done in test-driven development.

 Session-based testing has some similarities to exploratory testing.
 But there’s a little more structure in session-based testing.
-Instead of figuring out what you’re testing as you go, you start with a mission in mind.
+Instead of testers figuring out what they’re testing as you go, they start with a mission in mind.